 - 2 cloves garlic large, grated

-- 1/2 tablespoon butter (grass fed) or olive oil
+- 1/2 tbsp butter grass fed or olive oil

 - 6 eggs large

-- 1/3 teaspoon saffron ground, dissolved in 1 tbsp hot water
+- 1/3 tsp saffron ground, dissolved in 1 tbsp hot water

-- 1 ½ tablespoon rice flour or all purpose flour
+- 1½ tbsp rice flour or all purpose flour

-- 3 tbsp green onions or chives, chopped
+- 3 tbsp green onions chives or basil, chopped

-- Heat 1 tbsp oil in a 10 inch iron skillet.
-Sauté onions until light golden.
-Then stir the garlic.
+- Heat 1 tbsp oil in a 10 inch cast iron skillet.
+Sauté onions or shallots until translucent.
+Then stir in grated garlic.

-- Drain any juices and transfer the sautéed zucchini to another bowl.
+- Squeeze juices really well and transfer zucchini to another bowl.

-- Then beat the eggs very well.
-In a separate bowl mix the salt, pepper, advieh spice mix, saffron, turmeric, flour and baking powder.
+- Then whisk the eggs well.
+In a separate bowl, mix salt, pepper, advieh spice mix, saffron, turmeric, flour and baking powder.

 - First, add a third of the whisked eggs into the spice-flour mixture and mix very well.
 Pour the remaining whisked eggs and stir.

-- Then add the sautéed vegetables to the eggs and combine.
-Adjust the seasoning as per taste.
+- Then add the sautéed vegetables to eggs and combine.
+Adjust seasoning as per taste.

-- Heat the remaining oil in the iron skillet.
-Then pour the egg-vegetable mixture and bake it uncovered for 20 minutes.
+- Heat remaining oil in the skillet.
+Then pour egg-vegetable mixture and bake uncovered for 20 minutes.

-- Remove the skillet from the oven and spread 1/2 tbsp butter or olive oil and sprinkle the chopped green onions or chives.
+- Remove skillet from oven and spread 1/2 to 1 tbsp butter or olive oil and sprinkle chopped green onions, chives or basil.

-- Return the skillet to the oven and bake for another 5-10 minutes, until it turns golden brown on the top.
+- Return skillet to oven and bake for another 5-10 minutes, until it turns golden brown on top.
 If needed, may broil the top for a minute or so.

-- Run a knife around the zucchini kuku to loosen it from the pan and cut it into wedges.
+- Run a knife around the baked zucchini omelette to loosen from the pan and cut it into wedges.

-- This Persian Zucchini Kuku may be served with bread and yogurt if desired.
+- This Persian zucchini frittata may be served with bread and yogurt if desired.
 Enjoy!